tanskudaa/pianosouls/README.md

 Emulate gamepad input with any MIDI capable instrument

 ## About
-pianosouls is a python application that interprets MIDI data from any MIDI input capable device and transforms it into virtual gamepad inputs.
-In short, it let's you play any video game with any MIDI capable digital instrument.
+pianosouls is a Python application that interprets MIDI data from any MIDI input capable device and transforms it into virtual gamepad inputs.
+In short, it lets you play any video game with any MIDI capable digital instrument.

 Some examples include:
   - Playing Dark Souls by jamming to the Firelink Shrine theme on a digital piano